Home / Business / The Highlands Embrace Agritourism for Economic Growth

 A family working their way through a corn maze.

-A family navigating a corn maze together.
+A family navigating a corn maze together

 When it comes to accommodations, agritourists have a diverse range of options.
 Many choose to stay directly on farms, with offerings ranging from cozy cabins and charming bed-and-breakfasts to rustic farmhouses.
 Beyond farmstays, the region also offers traditional lodging options, including hotels, motels, and vacation rentals, which often highlight their proximity to agritourism destinations.
 This blend of authentic farm experiences and comfortable accommodations ensures that visitors can fully immerse themselves in the agricultural charm of the Appalachian Highlands.